 Family Legacy Planning

 Family legacy planning at Bethesda Family Therapy offers a space to integrate human elements to wealth management, estate planning, wealth transfer, non-material legacy, and business succession.

 This practice has traditionally been the exclusive field of wealth managers, lawyers, and C.P.As.
 Nevertheless, research has shown that when experts in the field of behavioral sicences are part of the process, the results are far superior.
 Dr. Charles W. Collier, who trained at the Bowen Center for the Study of the Family, was a pioneer in the integration of knowledge of the emotional functioning of the family into wealth management and business succession.
 His book, Wealth in Families, published by Harvard University, has become a classic in this field.
 Also, the mainstream media has understood the significance of incorporating the human element in legacy planning, and has reported on this game changing approach that is re-shaping the field.

 The conversations about family legacy

 “What is the legacy you want to pass on to the next generation?”
 This is the central question that family leaders should ask themselves.
-They have to begin by defining what constitutes their wealth, is only money?.
+They have to begin by defining what constitutes their wealth.
 Families generate and pass down the generations more than financial capital, which is certainly very important.
-They also generate and transfer human, intellectual and social capital, which is another kind wealth, and arguably more fundamental.
+They also generate and transfer human, intellectual, and social capital, which is another kind wealth, and arguably more fundamental.

 Ohter important questions that are part of the conversation around family legacy are: What do you want your family to stand for?
 Who should be actively involved in this process?
 What are the strengths and vulnerabilities of this family?
 How can the family be proyected into the future as a cohesive group?
 What is the responsibility of each individual in relation to the legacy?
 The answers to these questions inform the short term action plan but also outline the trajectory for subsequent generations.

 Relevance of family legacy planning